Magnus Carlsen: Rating

-Carlsen lost the ranking in November 2010, regained it in January 2011, lost it again in March 2011, and regained it in the July 2011 list.
-As of August 2025, he has held the number one position continously since then.
+Carlsen lost the No. 1 ranking in November 2010, regained it in January 2011, lost it again in March 2011, and regained it in the July 2011 list.
+As of January 2026, he has held the number one position continuously since then.

 On the January 2013 FIDE rankings, Carlsen reached 2861, thus surpassing Garry Kasparov's 2851 record from July 1999.
 In the May 2014 rankings, Carlsen achieved an all-time high record of 2882, with a peak of 2889 on the live ratings list achieved on 21 April 2014.
 In August 2019 he equalled his peak FIDE rating of 2882.

-As of July 2025, Carlsen is also ranked in the FIDE rapid rating list with a rating of 2819, and in the FIDE blitz rating list with a rating of 2883.
+As of July 2026, Carlsen is also ranked No. 1 in the FIDE rapid rating list with a rating of 2803, and No. 1 in the FIDE blitz rating list with a rating of 2860.

 Playing style

 Carlsen had an aggressive style of play as a youth, and, according to Simen Agdestein, his play was characterised by "a fearless readiness to offer material for activity".
 As he matured, Carlsen found that this risky playing style was not as well suited against the elite of the chess world.
 When he started playing in top tournaments, he had trouble getting much out of the opening.
 To progress, Carlsen's style became more universal, capable of handling all sorts of positions well.
-He opens with both 1.d4 and 1.e4, as well as 1.c4, and, on occasion, 1.Nf3, thus making it harder for opponents to prepare against him and reducing the effect of computer analysis.
+He most commonly opens with 1.e4 or 1.d4, followed by 1.c4 and 1.Nf3, but has played a wide range of openings over the years to make it harder for opponents to prepare against him and reduce the effect of computer analysis.
 He said in 2015 that the middlegame is his favourite part of the game as it comes down to "pure chess".

 In a 2016 interview, Anish Giri said: "Magnus and I are very close in terms of style, but in our approach to the game we're total opposites.
 Magnus tries to put the accent only on play, getting away from preparation, but for me preparation plays an enormous role."

 [Carlsen] has been known to say that he isn't all that interested in opening preparation; his main forte is the middlegame, in which he manages to outplay many of his opponents with positional means. ...
 Carlsen's repertoire is aimed at avoiding an early crisis in the game.
 He invariably aims for middlegames that lend themselves to a strategic approach.